eamonnbell/teaching/hum_syllabus.md

 ## Attendance

+> Students are expected to attend every session of their Core classes [...]
+Students who miss class without instructor permission should expect to have their grade lowered.
+Core instructors have discretion as to the specifics of their invidual attendance requirements within these general parameters.
+Students are responsible for familiarizing themselves with their specific instructor's expectations and requirements (all Core instructors outline attendance and grading policies on their class syllabus).

+The above is taken from the Core policy on attendance detailed [here](https://www.college.columbia.edu/core/reg).

 Attendance at scheduled class meetings, quizzes and examinations is a requirement of this course, and will be recorded regularly at the start of class meetings.

 The entire attendance element of the grade is awarded automatically; more than two unexcused absences from scheduled class meetings will result in the deduction of 2% (i.e. 20% of the grade element) of the final grade for each additional absence, up to a maximum of 10% (i.e. 100% of the grade element).